thomas097/Haemodynamic-Optimization-Reinforcement-Learning/data/mimic-iii/README.md

 The result should be a triplet of datasets `train.csv`, `test.csv` and `valid.csv` along with some metadata files stored in a folder `<PATH_TO_REPO>/preprocessing/datasets/mimic-iii/aggregated_full_cohort_*h`.

+## Credits
+The data extraction pipeline was partly based on and inspired by earlier work by Roggeveen et al. (2021) which can be found at [github.com/LucaMD/SRL](https://github.com/LucaMD/SRL).